-PAIR is a new solution from Google that allows publishers and advertisers (using Google's buying platform, DV360) to match first-party data to deliver personalized ads.
+PAIR is a new identity solution from Google that allows publishers and advertisers (using Google's buying platform, DV360) to match first-party data to deliver personalized ads.
 Google announced PAIR in a blog post outlining the concept last week.

 PAIR stands for Publisher Advertiser Identity Reconciliation, and as far as ad tech acronyms go, it's not half bad.